HtetLinMaung/starless-server/README.md

 ## Dynamic Routes

 starless-server supports dynamic routes.
-For example, if you create a file called `routes/posts/:id.js`, then it will be accessible at posts/1, posts/2, etc.
+For example, if you create a file called `routes/posts/:id.js`, then it will be accessible at `posts/1`, `posts/2`, etc.

+## Static File Serving

+starless-server can serve static files, like images, under a folder called public in the root directory.
+Files inside public can then be requested by your browser starting from the base URL `/`.